9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 Tires on a power chair are either pneumatic (air-filled) or solid (foam-filled).
 No matter what tires are on your electric wheelchair, it is important to avoid cracks in the sidewalk, potholes, sharp objects, etc. If obstacles like that are unavoidable, proceed with caution.

 Are your tires flat, punctured, worn, or damaged?
-Buy an affordable replacement from our inventory of certified pre-owned tires or schedule a repair today.
+Buy an affordable replacement from our inventory of certified pre-owned tires for power wheelchairs or schedule a repair today.

 Motors